-Learn an ancient craft at a dry stone walling workshop!
+Learn an ancient craft at a dry stone walling workshop in beautiful West Cork!

 Dry stone walls are made of stone and nothing else.
 They’re built to withstand the fierce conditions on Ireland’s Atlantic coastline.
 Their strength is drawn from the stone itself and from the skill with which each stone wall is constructed.
-The traditional craft has helped to shape the character of the landscape of the west of Ireland.
+This traditional craft has helped to shape the familiar character of the landscape of the west of Ireland!